-Strategy 3.3 Investigate and commence planning of supply types such as stormwater and reclaimed reuse.
+Strategy 3.3 Investigate and commence planning of supply types such as stormwater (see Strategy 2.2) and maximizing use of treated effluent for direct use, indirect use, and evaluation of the potential for advanced water purification.

 Strategy 3.4 Continue to develop the Water Conservation program to lower outdoor water use, identify grant opportunities for conservation programs, and develop additional metrics to measure results.
+See www.prescottwater.com about Prescott water conservation program.